elephantscale/HI-labs/hadoop-dev/etl/README.txt

 == STEP 3) Clean up billing data
 Let's do some cleanup of billing data.
 Remove all billing records that have cost == 0
-Save this data in another dir
+Save this data in another dir  (so some one can analyze this later) Edit cleanup.pig
-Edit cleanup.pig
 And execute it
     $  pig cleanup.pig